CrawlForge

 Quick Answer

-The CrawlForge CLI (@crawlforge/cli) is a terminal-first wrapper around all 23 CrawlForge tools.
-It works without an MCP client, outputs JSON for shell pipelines, and installs in 30 seconds with `npm install -g @crawlforge/cli`.
+The CrawlForge CLI is a terminal-first wrapper around all 26 CrawlForge tools.
+It ships inside the crawlforge-mcp-server package as the `crawlforge` command, works without an MCP client, outputs JSON for shell pipelines, and installs in 30 seconds with `npm install -g crawlforge-mcp-server`.
 Use it for cron jobs, CI/CD steps, one-off research, and any workflow where you would otherwise reach for curl plus a custom parser.

 Table of Contents